 Occasionally, you see or hear something that blows your mind.
-Last night (August 13), the Nu Deco Ensemble at Saratoga Performing Arts Center (SPAC) was exactly that.
-As part of the intimate world music concert series “SPAC on Stage,” during which the audience literally gets to sit onstage during the performance, the Miami-based group made their New York debut with an evening of fiery, captivating and refreshingly original music.
+Last night (August 13), the “SPAC on Stage,” during which the audience literally gets to sit onstage during the performance, the Miami-based group made their New York debut with an evening of fiery, captivating and refreshingly original music.
 In fact, it wasn’t just the ensemble’s first performance here in the Empire State—it was also their first concert outside of Florida. (saratoga living and Putnam Place were presenting sponsors for the event).

 Founded in 2013 by conductor Jacomo Bairos and composer/arranger Sam Hyken, the group of eclectic and virtuosic musicians is billed as a 21st century chamber orchestra, not only playing contemporary classical music, but also adding instrumentation that you normally wouldn’t hear in an orchestra such as a rhythm section, electric guitar and even electronics and digital sound effects.
 Bairos and Hyken met back in 2004 while they were both auditioning for the Singapore Symphony, and the pair quickly found out that they shared a creative curiosity about the future of classical music: What it would sound like, and what its orchestras would look like.